mspnp/app-service-environments-ILB-deployments/prepare_jumpbox.md

 - Log in the VM again.
 Open the Microsoft Store, then search WSL, choose Ubuntu, and install it.

+- Follow [these instructions](https://docs.microsoft.com/windows/wsl/install-on-server) to install WSL on your jumpbox.
+Since you are using
+  Windows Server 2019 you will need to skip the Windows Store part (not available in WS 2019) and download ubuntu directly from [this link](https://docs.microsoft.com/windows/wsl/install-manual#downloading-distributions).

 - Open WSL Ubuntu.
 When prompted, enter admin user and password.
 Then execute this command:

   ```